Upeosoft-Limited/documents-for-frappe-and-erpnext-bootcamp-may-2025/README.md

 - Frappe Bench (v14 or above)
 - ERPNext App (installed)
-- A working development environment (Linux/macOS recommended)
+- A working development environment (Linux (ubuntu 22.04 or 24.04) recommended)
-- Basic knowledge of Python, JavaScript, and REST APIs
+- Basic knowledge of Python, JavaScript, MySQL and REST APIs

 ---